OTE - Oregon Travel Experience

 Signature Oak

-The Signature Oak at The Oregon Garden is the oldest and largest tree in a grove of Oregon white oaks that predates settlement of the Willamette Valley by European immigrants and their descendents.
+The Signature Oak is a symbol of the lasting importance of the Oregon white oak to the ecology and culture of the Willamette Valley.
+It is the oldest and largest tree in a grove of Oregon white oaks that predates settlement of the Willamette Valley by European immigrants and their descendants.
 The latest native inhabitants of the region were the Santiam group of the Kalapuyan tribe.
-Native people in the region depended on oak groves as a source of acorns, camas and deer, important staples in their …

 Read More